 - Deformation, oxidation or broken parts of complex components like IC

 If you find any discrepancies in the incoming material, you should promptly return them to your supplier so that they can replace them promptly.
-In case you have hired a professional PCB assembler, then you don’t need to worry about replacements as it is the company’s responsibility.
+If you have hired a professional PCB assembler, you don’t need to worry about replacements as it is the company’s responsibility.

 PCB assembly process begins with the application of solder paste to the bare board.
 If you have seen how a t-shirt is printed using a silkscreen, then you have a pretty fair idea of how the process works.

+We offer services such as PCB manufacturing, PCB assembly (SMT devices.
 Instead of using a silkscreen, a thin stainless-steel stencil is placed over the PCB.
-The stencil covers the whole board leaving only the pads uncovered to mount the SMT devices.
+The stencil covers the whole board leaving only the pads uncovered to mount the WellPCB; we have professionals and experts who have the right skill sets to make your PCB needs come to life.
 The process is done using a machine where the stencil is held over the board using a mechanical fixture.
 An applicator then takes over and distributes the solder carefully by moving across the board.

 Solder is only applied to the open spaces where the SMT components will be mounted.
-The process will have to be repeated on the other side of the board if you are dealing with double-sided PCBs.
+The process will have to be repeated on the other side of the board if you deal with double-sided PCBs.

 The solder paste is made from powder metal solder and combined with flux which gives it adhesive properties.
 It’s generally grayish and holds the different components in place by fusing them.
 The nature of the application and use of the PCB determines the composition of the solder paste.
 Generally, it contains varying percentages of copper, tin, and silver.

-Engineers inspect the board after the soldering process to make sure the solder has been applied only over the intended spots.
-They will also check the amount of solder over the pads to ensure sufficient amounts have been used to install the components.
+After the soldering process, engineers inspect the board to ensure the solder has been applied only over the intended spots.
+They will also check the amount of solder over the pads to provide sufficient amounts that have been used to install the components.

-After the solder is placed on the pads, now it’s the turn to place the actual SMD components on the pads.
-SMDs don’t come with legs or leads like through-hole devices and can be simply soldered on the PCB.
+After the solder is placed on the pads, now it’s the turn to identify the actual SMD components on the cushions.
+SMDs don’t come with legs or leads like through-hole devices and are soldered on the PCB.
 SMDs are the most common non-connector components used in PCBs.

 In old times, engineers would pick and place each component using tweezers which would take a long time and cause fatigue.
 Thanks to technology, we have capable machines that ‘pick and place’ SMD on target pads.

-The SMDs are now on the pads, and the next step is to make sure they are secured properly.
+The SMDs are now on the pads, and the next step is to make sure they are adequately secured.
 That means you have to heat and solidify the solder in a process called reflow soldering.

 The PCBs are carried on a conveyor belt through an industrial oven that heats the PCBs to temperatures of 480-degrees Fahrenheit.
 The solder in the solder paste melts as a result while the PCBs keep moving on the conveyor.

-Next, the PCBs are treated to a series of cooler heaters so that the molten solder can cool down and solidify properly.
+Next, the PCBs are treated to a series of more excellent heaters so that the molten solder can cool down and solidify properly.
 Now you have permanently attached the SMDs on the pads successfully!

-One important consideration about this step is that the SMDs are heated at much higher temperatures compared to manual and wave soldering.
-But you have nothing to fear as the present day SMDs are suited to withstand extreme temperatures of reflow soldering.
+A critical consideration about this step is that the SMDs are heated at much higher temperatures than manual and wave soldering.
+But you have nothing to fear as the present-day SMDs are suited to withstand extreme reflow soldering temperatures.